hattori-lab/SACRA/README.md

     - `XX` : Sliding windows threshold (default: 100bp).
 For detecting the most probable chimeric position from a chimeric junction with similar sequence, SACRA detects the chimeric position with highest PARs depth in this threshold windows.

 # Output
 `pcratio`: The results of calculation of PARs, CARs and PC ratio.
-The out put is tab deliminated file containing six columns.
+The output is tab deliminated file containing six columns.
 1. sequence id, 2. read length, 3. putative chimeric position, 4. depth of PARs, 5. depth of CARs, 6.
 PC ratio (%).
 `non_chimera.fasta`: Non-chimeras sequences.
 `split.fasta`: Split sequences.
 `sacra.fasta`: Final sequences combining non-chimeras and split sequences.